Loading...

 SPECIFICATIONS

-The pyranometer uses a silicon photodiode detector sensitive to wavelengths from 300 to 1,100 nm — spanning ultraviolet B through the near-infrared, which captures the vast majority of solar energy reaching the Earth's surface.
-The photodiode generates an electrical current proportional to the incident solar radiation intensity, which the sensor electronics convert to an irradiance reading in watts per square metre (W/m²).
+The pyranometer uses a thermopile detector beneath a precision glass dome that transmits solar radiation across the 285–3,000 nm spectral range — covering ultraviolet through the full visible and near-infrared spectrum.
+Unlike silicon photodiode sensors limited to 300–1,100 nm, the thermopile measures the complete solar energy spectrum reaching the Earth's surface.
+The thermopile generates a voltage proportional to the incident solar radiation intensity, which is converted to an irradiance reading in watts per square metre (W/m²).

 Solar irradiance data supports environmental monitoring in several ways:

-The pyranometer measures from 0 to 1,500 W/m² with 1 W/m² resolution and ±5% accuracy.
-The 1,500 W/m² upper range exceeds the maximum clear-sky irradiance at sea level (approximately 1,000–1,100 W/m²), providing headroom for the irradiance enhancement that occurs when direct sun and reflected cloud edge radiation combine.
+The pyranometer measures from 0 to 1,600 W/m² with calibration uncertainty below 2.4%.
+The 1,600 W/m² upper range exceeds the maximum clear-sky irradiance at sea level (approximately 1,000–1,100 W/m²), providing headroom for the irradiance enhancement that occurs when direct sun and reflected cloud edge radiation combine.

 The pyranometer connects to the Air Pro 2 and Air Lite via the M8 interface.
 Solar radiation data is logged alongside all other environmental parameters and transmitted to the Sensorbee Cloud.